colinyjchung/jinnzhong/content/posts/2024-W05-EOW-report.md

 ## Highlights This Week

-* Rushed to get **MSC-04: VARIANT** done as the first MRK Short Story Cohort critique session was Wednesday night.
+* Rushed to get **MSC-04: ROBOT** done as the first MRK Short Story Cohort critique session was Wednesday night.
 Wrote non-stop Sunday night, chased the last few scenes Monday (one before meetings, two afterwards, well into the evening).
 Knew it was a mess (thematically and plot-wise) when I submitted it.
 * Reviewed everybody's stories from the cohort Tuesday night.
 Yeah, so I'm definitely the least experienced and least practiced.
 * Fooled around with [4theWords](http://4thewords.com) after shopping for other word trackers and finally gave up.
 I dropped $20 USD on a 2024 bundle.
 I don't regret it, but I also don't know if I'll keep using it.
 I dunno.
 * Was not surprised by the feedback/critique I got on Wednesday night.
 But I was relieved to hear at least two others found the ending devastating enough to cry about.
 So success on emotional manipulation.